EVO-Invest/fundraising_pool/README.md

 This project was created and is being improved by the Insider Club team.
 But we would be glad if you could join us and help us create a safe and open crowdfunding system.

-If you would like to contact us, please write to hello@myinsider.club
+If you would like to contact us, please write to -
 ## Overview

 ### Installation